 How to Reach Lion Rock Hiking Track

 You can reach the starting point by taking an MTR to either Diamond Hill MTR Station or Won Tai Sin PTR Station.
-From both stations, you can either take a 10-minute taxi or walk for an hour to reach the Lion Pavilion at Sha Tin Pass Road, which is the starting point for the Lion Rock hiking.
+From both stations, you can either take a 10-minute taxi or walk for an hour to reach the Lion Pavilion at Sha Tin Pass Road, which is the starting point for the Lion Rock Hike.
 You can also get a taxi easily on your way back, so enjoy your time and hiking without this tension.
 Taking taxi is recommended to save your energy as the 1 hour walk to the starting point is an inclined path and it may disturb your further experience.

 Another landmark of the hiking trail is Fat Jong Temple, you can tell the taxi to take you at this temple from the station.
 You can start walking after the Fat Jong Temple towards the Lion Rock Country Park.
 There are some shortcuts to the peak from Fat Jong Temple, but they are steeper and less scenic.
 The longer route is more fun and has more scenic views along the way.

 Lion Rock Hike